 The ultrasonic level sensor’s working principle

 Ultrasonic level sensors use the Time-of-Flight measuring principle to measure level.
 The device sends sound waves at a frequency higher than humans can hear, from 20 kilohertz to one gigahertz.

 These waves bounce from the surface of the product, creating an echo that goes back to the sensor.
 Then, the sensor calculates the time the echo took to return to find out the level.
 It works in both: fluids and solids.

 This principle seems simple.
-Yet, it´s important to keep in mind some technical aspects for getting accurate measurements:
+Yet, it´s important to keep in mind some technical aspects for getting accurate measurements.

-- The sensor has a blocking distance where it can’t read properly, so you must include that in your calculations.
+- The ultrasonic level sensor has a blocking distance where it can’t read properly, so you must include that in your calculations.
 For more information on blocking distance, you can also read our article on this.

-- Different products affect sound waves differently.
+- Different materials affect sound waves differently.
 For example, helium atoms are less massive than air molecules and so at a given temperature, sound travels faster in helium than air.
 This is the reason when you inhale helium from a balloon; the pitch of your voice rises so dramatically.